ahsumon85/simple-spring-boot-microservice/README.md

 ***Enable Zuul Registry Service in product service*** Now add the `@SpringBootApplication` and `@EnableEurekaClient` annotation on Spring boot application class present in src folder.
 With this annotation, this artifact will act like a eureka registry service.

+After sucessfully run we can refresh Eureka Discovery-Service URL: `http://localhost:8761` will see `product-server` instance gate will be run on `http://localhost:8280` port

 ### HTTP GET Request
 ```
 curl --request GET http://localhost:8180/product-api/product/find
 ```
+**On this repository we will see `simple-microservice-architecture.postman_collection.json` file, this file have to import on postman then we will ses all API information**

 ##
 # API Gateway Service